ring-lang/ring/README.md

 # 📜Welcome to Ring

 Ring is a practical general-purpose multi-paradigm language.
-The supported programming paradigms are Imperative, Procedural, Object-Oriented, Functional, Metaprogramming, Declarative programming using nested structures, and Natural programming.
+The supported programming paradigms are imperative, procedural, object-oriented, declarative using nested structures, functional, meta programming and natural programming.

-The language is portable (MS-DOS, Windows, Linux, macOS, Android, WebAssembly, etc.) and can be used to create Console, GUI, Web, Games, and Mobile applications.
+The language is portable (MS-DOS, Windows, Linux, macOS, Android, WebAssembly, Microcontrollers, etc.) and can be used to create
+Console, GUI, Web, Games, and Mobile applications.

 The language is designed to be Simple, Small, and Flexible.